Pierre Encrenaz

-Pierre Encrenaz, born on 14 September 1945 in Annecy, is a professor at the Université Pierre-et-Marie-Curie (Paris VI) and was head of the École doctorale d'Astronomie et d'Astrophysique d'Île-de-France.
+Pierre Encrenaz (born 14 September 1945) is a French astronomer who is a professor at the Université Pierre-et-Marie-Curie (Paris VI).
+He was also head of the École doctorale d'Astronomie et d'Astrophysique d'Île-de-France.

 He was elected a member of the French Academy of Sciences in December 2000, in the "Universe Sciences" section.

 Biography

-After secondary studies at the Lycée Berthollet in Annecy, he entered preparatory classes at the Lycée du Parc in Lyon, then at the École normale supérieure in Paris (student, agrégé préparateur, sous-directeur) (1965-1979).
+After secondary studies at the Lycée Berthollet in Annecy, he entered preparatory classes at the Lycée du Parc in Lyon, then at the École normale supérieure in Paris (student, agrégé préparateur, sous-directeur) (1965–1979).